Search number: 005276323 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 578.17+unknown newspaper 1925: (of Americans travelling by car to Florida) 'on 1,200 miles of the Dixie trail' (the quote is from The Elwood Call Leader (Indiana), 19 Oct 1925, which is unlikely to have been Joyce's source)

-578.17+Dixie Highway: a network of interconnected automobile roads from Illinois to Florida, built from 1915 to 1929 as part of the United States National Auto Trail system (also referred to regularly as 'Dixie Trail')
+578.17+Dixie Highway: a network of interconnected motorcar roads from Illinois to Florida, built from 1915 to 1929 as part of the United States national auto trail system (also referred to regularly as the 'Dixie Trail')

 578.17+Vop, Russia (Cluster: Rivers)